Yandex Cloud

 6. Click Save.

 The approval rules for the repository are stored in the APPROVALRULES file in the root directory.
-The configuration is read from the default branch when running the instance and is automatically loaded when you modify the file.
+The configuration is read from the default branch when running the instance and is automatically reloaded when you modify the file.

 The file consists of two sections: